kktse/kktse.github.io/_posts/2022-07-12-trends-in-vehicle-cg-height-and-ssf.markdown

 {% include 2022/07/12/ssf-vs-roof-height-to-track-width-ratio-min.html %}
 </div>

-Roof height to average track width appears to be a valid proxy for rollover stability.
+The ratio of roof height to average track width appears to be a valid proxy for rollover stability.
 Static stability factor is negatively correlated with the roof height to average track width ratio.
 All vehicles within the dataset that meet the roof height to average track width ratio requirement have a static stability factor of at least 1.2.
 This is short of the discretionary SSF threshold of 1.3 outlined in the SCCA Solo rule book.
 Consequently, this means that vehicles that meet the roof height to average track width ratio criteria